Zineddine-Tighidet/Context-Copying-Modulation/README.md

 The latex tables can be found in the `latex_tables` sub-folder:
 - `latex_tables/<model_name>/<model_name>-<ablation_value>-synthetic_table_proportions.txt`: the latex source code for the Transition Scores table, including the necessary packages and header.

+### Hardware:

+The experiments in the paper where performed on an NVIDIA H100 with 80GB of VRAM.